Open the Cutest Lemonade Stand on the Block!

 The kids enjoyed squeezing the lemons to make homemade lemonade and made the brilliant discovery that wearing swimming goggles would keep the juice out of their eyes.
 Here’s the recipe we used, but you can easily adjust it according to your preference for more sweet or sour.
 The key is to use hot water to melt the sugar before adding the lemon juice.
 And you should know it takes a lot of lemons to make lemonade!

-Sweet & Sticky Lemonade
+Recipe for Sweet & Sticky Lemonade

 (Makes about 1 gallon)

 3 c lemon juice (about 20 lemons)

 Heat the water until boiling, then add the sugar until dissolved.
 Stir in the lemon zest.
 Allow to cool, then add the rest of the water and the lemon juice.
 Garnish with fresh lemon slices and mint leaves.
 Serve over ice.